Sparse grid approximation of nonlinear SPDEs: The Landau--Lifshitz--Gilbert equation: Introduction

-The present work gives a first efficient approximation of the probability distribution of the solution of the stochastic LLG equation.
-To that end, we employ the Doss-Sussmann transform and discretize the resulting Wiener process via a Lévy-Ciecierski expansion.
-This leads to a parametrized nonlinear time-dependent PDE with infinite dimensional and unbounded parameter space which can be approximated by using sparse grid techniques.
-We derive the following main results: \begin{itemize} \item The first rigorous convergence result for an approximation of a nonlinear and time-dependent parametric coefficient PDE with unbounded parameter space.
-Precisely, we show convergence of piecewise quadratic sparse grids for the stochastic LLG equation with order $1/2$ and dimension dependent constant (see Theorem~\ref{th:conv_SG_C}).
-The result assumes that the stochastic LLG equation has uniformly H\"older (in time and space) regular solutions which is true for regular initial conditions which are sufficiently close to constant.
-Under some reasonable assumptions and simplifications of the stochastic input, we show dimension independent convergence with order $1/2$ (see Theorem~\ref{th:conv_SG_L1}). \item The first result on uniform holomorphic regularity of the parameter-to-solution map for the Landau-Lifshitz-Gilbert equation.
-To the best of our knowledge, this is also the first uniform holomorphic regularity result for unbounded parameter spaces and strongly nonlinear and time-dependent problems. \item Improved convergence rate of a multi-level version of the stochastic collocation algorithm under natural assumptions on the underlying finite element method.
+This work gives a first efficient approximation of the probability distribution of the solution of the stochastic LLG equation.
+To that end, we employ the Doss-Sussmann transform and discretize the resulting Wiener process via a Lévy-Ciesielski expansion.
+This gives a parametrized nonlinear time-dependent PDE with infinite dimensional and unbounded parameter space which we approximate with sparse grid techniques.
+Our main results are: \begin{itemize} \item The first rigorous convergence result on approximation of a nonlinear, time-dependent parametric coefficient PDE with unbounded parameter space.
+Precisely, we show convergence of piecewise quadratic sparse grid interpolation for the stochastic LLG equation with order $1/2$ independent of the number of dimension (see Theorem~\ref{th:conv_SG_C}).
+The result assumes that the stochastic LLG equation has uniformly H\"older (in time and space) solutions.
+This is the case for regular, sufficiently close to constant, initial conditions.
+Under some reasonable assumptions and simplifications of the stochastic input, we show order $1/2$ dimension independent convergence (see Theorem~\ref{th:conv_SG_L1}). \item The first result on uniform holomorphic regularity of the parameter-to-solution map for the Landau-Lifshitz-Gilbert equation.
+To the best of our knowledge, this is also the first uniform holomorphic regularity result for unbounded parameter spaces and strongly nonlinear and time-dependent problems. \item Improved convergence rate of a multilevel version of the stochastic collocation algorithm under natural assumptions on the underlying finite element method. \end{itemize}